The Redemption of Time: Plot

-After the expansion of the death lines and the fall of system DX3906 into a black domain with a reduced speed of light, Yun Tianming and 艾 AA are left alone on planet blue.
+After the expansion of the death lines and the fall of system DX3906 into a black domain with a reduced speed of light, Yun Tianming and 艾 AA are left alone on planet Blue.
 The Hunter, with Cheng Xin and Guan Yifan, is still in orbit and can only land in millions of years due to relativistic time dilation.
-Yuan Tianming tells 艾 AA what happened after his deep frozen brain was intercepted by the Trisolaran fleet.
+Yun Tianming tells 艾 AA what happened after his deep frozen brain was intercepted by the Trisolaran fleet.

 Based on their study of his brain, the Trisolarans build a system called cloud computing allowing them to lie and almost ruining their entire economy, for which essential information was saved in their brains.
 Yun Tianming refuses cooperation and is tortured, for example by experiencing cannibalism, which the Trisolarans consider natural, or experiencing decades in his own mind, which he uses to invent countless fairy tales as he did with a girl called Ai Xiaowei in his childhood. 艾 AA remarks he met her again at the United Nations when buying DX3906 and reveals herself to be a clone of Ai Xiaowei.
 Yun Tianming eventually realizes, after a suicide attempt, to be in a simulation and agrees to help the Trisolarans.
 He proposes altering scientific results sent to Earth during the Deterrence Era to block human progress, but proposes changes, which can be deduced to be nonsense from pure theory alone, in an attempt to doublecross the Trisolarans and warn humanity about their new ability to deceive.
 He also creates art, including the design of Sophon, for the cultural exchange, which he also uses to hide warnings.
 None are recognized by humans.

 Yun Tianming admits to have given away the best chance, which was saving Cheng Xin from being murdered by Thomas Wade by ordering the Trisolarans to change his vision with the sophons.
 He explains it the same way as he did for the Trisolarans when Cheng Xin failed as a Swordholder, that it was an act of love.
 Then, a supernatural entity from the late universe passed by the Trisolaran Fleet.
 It reveals to him the truth about the Trisolarans, which is their tiny size of a grain of rice.
 He uses "idea abstractions" (which evidently could not work for the Trisolarans), and recruits him for an even larger war against an ancient being known as the Lurker which compactified previous dimensions.